 But there are dangers.
 “Selling to the business side may be easier from the channel perspective, but this represents only short-term thinking,” he warns.
 If LOBs encounter unforeseen problems later with security, integration, lack of features, limited availability, support costs, and so on – “issues IT might have raised and helped resolve at the outset” – they might be “reluctant to offer return business, tap upgrade and add-on options, recommend the solution to other companies, or generate the positive online buzz common from happy customers”, says Sears.

-Rani Wilson, CIO at SolarWinds, agrees there is an “element of risk” to shadow IT, but says organisations should not try to halt it entirely.
-“Not only would this alienate employees, it would starve organisations of the benefits that business-led IT offers,” he says.
+Rani Johnson, CIO at SolarWinds, agrees there is an “element of risk” to shadow IT, but says organisations should not try to halt it entirely.
+“Not only would this alienate employees, it would starve organisations of the benefits that business-led IT offers,” she says.
 “The same applies to channel partners.
 They should be establishing some governance around shadow IT.”

 This means having the right security practices in place to ensure visibility of unfamiliar activity on the network.

-Wilson says best practice “should be embedded into an organisation” with guidelines on how software can be purchased.
-“Anyone that doesn’t conform to these rules will be caught out by the firewalls and procurement team,” he says.
+Johnson says best practice “should be embedded into an organisation” with guidelines on how software can be purchased.
+“Anyone that doesn’t conform to these rules will be caught out by the firewalls and procurement team,” she says.
 “It’s less about taking a punitive approach and more about making leadership teams and employees in general feel comfortable with security policies.”

 Greg Lalle, senior vice-president for international sales at Connectwise, says LOBs’ ability to purchase subscription services in the cloud without IT’s permission, or even knowledge, “could set a dangerous precedent and massively increase risk”.
 But he suggests this will open up a new role for channel partners as “the glue in the organisation to help bridge the adoption of technology to a desirable business outcome”.